cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 in a given timeslot.
 The idea being that I can pass each candidate time period to this function, saying: please resource all bookings in this period, and let me know what resource remains.
 Then I'll see if there is enough for the service I am checking availability of.

+## Confusing modelling of resource assignment to bookings

+Some time back I introduced an array of allocated resources to `Booking`.
+I know the intention behind this decision was to record bookings that have been made against a hard resource assignment.
+For example, a personal training session with an individual named personal trainer.
+This contrasts with a booking against any van of a pool of vans that can drive out and deliver a mobile car wash service.

+The confusion I am experiencing now is that my logic for calculating availability for a given time slot, is to first try to allocated resources to all existing bookings, then see if there is sufficient remaining resource to satisfy the given service.

+So some resources on some bookings are predefined.
+And other resources on some bookings are assigned during availability checking.

+This distinction is not obvious.

+I think I need to make it clear that resource assignments in `Bookings` are something like `specificResourceAssignments`.
+And to help clarify that, I can make these contain the `SpecificResource` that they originated from.
+Actually, that will not work.
+Because the
+`assignedResources` on `Booking` were intended to record how many of a given resource were consumed by the booking i.e. how much capacity of the given resource was consumed by the booking.

+Now that capacity is moving from `Resource` to `Service`, similarly booked capacity must move from `ResourceAssignment` to the `Booking` itself.

+Oh gosh, even more confusion in the statement above.
+Recording a list of `SpecificResource` requirements against the booking is redunant, because the list of `SpecificResource` requirements is already on the `Service` and the `Booking` has a reference to the service.
+So I can drop this `resourceAssignment` field on Booking.